-I. Information on the education programme 4 II.
-A Accreditation Report Executive Summary 5 111.
-Compliance of the Programme with Accreditation Standards 9 1.
-Educational Programme Objectives, Learning Outcomes and their Compliance with the Programme 9 2.
-Methodology and Organisation of Teaching, Adequacy of Evaluation of Programme Mastering ;24 3.
-Student Achievements, Individual Work with Them .
-33 4.
-Providing Teaching Resources .
-36 5.
-Teaching Quality Enhancement Opportunities .
-44
+l.
+Information on the education programme .
+4 II.
+A ccreditation Report Executive Summary .
+5 III.
+C ompliance of the Programme with Accreditation Standards .9 Educational Programme Objectives, Learning Outcomes and their Compliance with the Programme .9 2.
+Methodology and Organisation of Teaching, Adequacy of Evaluation of Programme Mastering 2 24 3.
+Student Achievements, Individual Work with Them 34 4.
+Providing Teaching Resources 37 5.
+Teaching Quality Enhancement Opportunities 16

-Information about a Higher Education Institution1
+Information about a Higher Education Institution

-Name of Institution Indicating its Organizational Legal Form Yerevan State Medical University After Mkhitar HeratsiFoundation
+Name of Institution Indicating its Yerevan State Medical University After Mkhitar Heratsi

+Organizational Legal Form Foundation

 Identification Code of Institution 10047830

 Type of the Institution University